Serious warning for FAKE mesh tubes. Read more about it here

 We really need to look at how the amplifier design is presented.
 When we have a 'muscle' type of 300B amplifier, claiming to get so and so many Watt out of a standard 300B tube, it has to be clear, the design compromise here was: power at the cost of sound quality.
 By the same idea we have to understand amplifiers which can produce medium output power only, and such which produce only low power. (of course a pre amplifier, or a driver stage with 300B is also a low power application)

-Meaning, if you have speakers with very high efficiency, it is not ideal to operate those with a 'muscle' kind of 300B amplifier.
-It's high output power is not needed, but at the same time, such an amplifier sounds a bit sterile or dominant at very low power.
-So to say the triode sound is not really present, because it develops only when there is more output signal on the tube, which characterizes such kind of an amplifier.
+This meams. for very high efficiency speakers, it is far from ideal to operate those with a KT88 amplifier, or 'muscle' kind of 300B amplifier.
+The high output power is never needed, but at the same time, such an amplifier sounds a bit sterile or dominant at very low power.
+So to say the triode sound is not really present, because this develops only when there is more output signal on the tube, which characterizes such kind of an amplifier.
 Such speakers benefit a lot more from a typical low output power 300B amplifier.

 Please understand we build only the tubes, but the EML 300B-Mesh, which we talk about here, is designed to use in 300B amplifiers of low and medium-low output power only.
 So it can not be used in any 300B amplifiers with very high output power.
 (For this, consider plain EML 300B or EML 300B-XLS)

 We can not go into more details here about the nature of triode sound, so what is the physical reason behind this much sought after, sweet, silky triode sound.
 We can say, the best way to achieve this sound, is bias the 300B tube at medium Anode dissipation. (so not at the highest possible).
 Of course this will give less output power, compared to what is possible at a maximum.
 So you need to know for yourself, if this lower output suits your needs still.